razzvir/Codsoft_Internship_Projects/README.md

 ## 📅 Week 3
 **Date:** 24th May 2024 - 30th May 2024
+**Project:** Portfolio (Continued)
+**Objective:** Add advanced features and complete the portfolio project.

+### Day-by-Day Progress
+- **Day 1: Adding Advanced Features**
+  - Implemented additional sections like blog posts or testimonials.
+  - Enhanced the "Projects" section with detailed case studies and images.

+- **Day 2: Improving SEO and Accessibility**
+  - Optimized the portfolio for search engines by adding meta tags and alt attributes.
+  - Ensured the website was accessible to users with disabilities by following WCAG guidelines.

+- **Day 3: Interactive Components**
+  - Added interactive components like carousels, modals, and animated scrolls using JavaScript.
+  - Ensured smooth user experience with minimal loading times.

+- **Day 4: Integrating Social Media and Contact Forms**
+  - Integrated social media links and icons.
+  - Developed a functional contact form with form validation and email sending capabilities.

+- **Day 5: Final Review and Deployment**
+  - Conducted a thorough review of the portfolio, fixing any bugs or issues.
+  - Deployed the updated portfolio to a web server and ensured it was fully functional.

+## 🌟 Week 4
+**Date:** 31st May 2024 - 10th June 2024
 **Project:** Calculator
 **Objective:** Create a functional calculator using HTML, CSS, and JavaScript.